 New York Giants defensive end Leonard Williams paid $6.8 million for a waterfront house in Fort Lauderdale’s Las Olas Isles neighborhood.

-Williams bought the three-story property at 527 Royal Plaza Drive from married couple Galo Coba and Jessica Atkins, according to a deed.
+Williams bought the three-story property on Royal Plaza Drive from married couple Galo Coba and Jessica Atkins, according to a deed.

 Marc Hameroff of Engel & Völkers represented the sellers, and Tanya Vanterpool of Macken Realty represented the buyer.

 The 7,660-square-foot house has five bedrooms, five-and-a-half baths, a two-car garage and a third-story flex space that’s now used as an entertainment room but can be converted into a gym, office or a sixth bedroom, according to Realtor.com.

 The home was built in 2012 on 0.2 acres.
 Coba paid $3.8 million for the house in 2018, records show.

 The house is a “smart home,” according to Realtor.com.
 (Smart homes allow for remote control through a cell phone or a computer of appliances and lighting.)
 The kitchen includes Wolf appliances, a gas stove, wine cooler and butler’s pantry.
 The master suite has a fireplace and an oversized bathroom with a sauna.
 The backyard has a pool, spa and summer kitchen.

 Williams posted an Instagram story at the start of Memorial Day weekend, showing a wooden serving board of lobster and steak in front of a grill in the summer kitchen, with a caption, “First meal in new house.”